Abilay99/KazOpenSource/README.md

-# Kazakh Open Source -- Development of a module for information and analytical data analysis of text resources and documents of the Kazakh language based on machine learning
+# Kazakh Open Source -- Development of a marked-up corpus of the Kazakh language based on machine learning
 * **System Requirements**
   * OS: Linux
   * Database: mysql > 5.0